devgateway/ldadm/README.md

 After the default values are determined or generated, the user will be prompted to accept, delete, or change them.
 Entering empty value will accept default, and entering a dot (.) will ignore the attribute.
 Multiple values can be separated using a semicolon (;).

+After the account has been created, a message defined as `message_on_create` in the configuration file may be printed to standard output.
+Since attribute prompts are printed on standard error, you can easily feed the output to another program, e.g. send a welcome message with an email client:

+	kmail --composer --body "$(ldadm user add)"

 ### Renaming a user

 	ldadm user rename OLD_NAME NEW_NAME